Aquatic plant: Invasive aquatic plants

 In 2012, a comprehensive overview of alien aquatic plants in 46 European countries found 96 alien aquatic species.
 The aliens were primarily native to North America, Asia, and South America.
 The most spread alien plant in Europe was Elodea canadensis (Found in 41 European countries) followed by Azolla filiculoides in 25 countries and Vallisneria spiralis in 22 countries.
 The countries with the most recorded alien aquatic plant species were France and Italy with 30 species followed by Germany with 27 species, and Belgium and Hungary with 26 species.
 The European and Mediterranean Plant Protection Organization has published recommendations to European nations advocating the restriction or banning of the trade in invasive alien plants.

-Nutrient Pollution and Eutrophication
+Nutrient pollution and eutrophication

 Excessive nutrient inputs, particularly nitrogen and phosphorus from agricultural runoff, sewage, and urban development, lead to eutrophication.
 This process results in algal blooms that reduce water clarity and oxygen levels, adversely affecting aquatic plants.
 In eutrophic conditions, submerged plant communities often decline, replaced by phytoplankton-dominated systems.
 This shift reduces habitat complexity and the availability of refuges for invertebrates and fish.
-Additionally, decomposing algae consume oxygen, creating hypoxic "dead zones" where aquatic life cannot survive.
+Additionally, (micro)organisms decomposing algae consume oxygen, creating hypoxic "dead zones" where aquatic life cannot survive.